 On the other hand, vinyl liner and concrete inground pools can be whatever shape you would like, with very few limitations.

 Occasionally, homeowners wonder if fiberglass pools will fit around their house because of size.
 In cases where the pool is too big to enter the backyard on the left or right side of the house, it is not uncommon to simply crane the pool over the house.
 This is rather easy to do in most cases.

 Which inground pool design will offer the least amount of maintenance/work?

 When it comes to small pools, it can be assumed that they take less time to maintain than large ones.

 However, many variables come into play here: what type of pool you have, whether you have an automatic pool cleaner, what kind of landscaping surrounds the pool, etc.

-Of the 3, fiberglass pools will certainly be the least amount of maintenance on a seasonal and long-term level.
+Of the inground pool types available, fiberglass pools can be less maintenance on a seasonal and long-term level.

-What swimming pool shape is best for a small backyard?
+What is the best pool shape for a small backyard?

 The best answer to this question is "it depends."